 The fox exhaled.
 Her breath froze the pink worms white and blue.
 She froze the whole mass before sitting on her haunches and closing her eyes.

-Her body evaporated to join its tail’s misty mass.
-Her cloud descended over the worms and swirled faster and faster until she lifted them away from the Mountain, into the desert.
+Her body evaporated to join her tail’s misty mass.
+Her cloud descended over the worms and swirled faster and faster until she lifted them away from the mountain, into the desert.